 Cherry Rudge (Rainbow Red) and Jo Cooke (Hoarding Disorders UK CIC) are knowledgeable declutterers.
 Between them, they have over 20 years’ experience of working with people with extreme cluttering and hoarding problems.
 They regularly deliver training, coaching and advice to a variety of organisations including housing associations, mental health teams, charities, fire services and social care teams and recently flew transatlantic to further their own professional development and bring their learning back to the UK.

-For the three of us, the idea of being able to talk about clutter, hoarding and “stuff” for an entire week was heaven.
+For the two of us, the idea of being able to talk about clutter, hoarding and “stuff” for an entire week was heaven.
 Forget about drugs, sex and rock and roll – clutter was the buzz word and we used every opportunity to tell folks what we do and why we were visiting California.

 Clinical studies of hoarding disorders began to be published in the USA about 20 years ago, so it was with great excitement that the three of us set out from Heathrow Airport (in the snow) on Monday 19th March 2018 to attend the 18th annual Mental Health Association of San Francisco (MHASF) conference on Cluttering and Hoarding – Thinking Outside the Boxes: Innovation in Action.

 MHASF is comprised of a diverse team of peers, supporters, advocates, family members, and providers dedicated to taking the peer and recovery to the next level.

 The conference was held at the University of California, Berkeley, and was attended by over 100 people from across the USA and Canada, including clinicians, peer group members, social workers, people with hoarding behaviours, housing officials and professional organisers – all as passionate and as keen to expand our knowledge of the subject as we are!